0maaz-01/Spotify-Clone/README.md

 ### 4. **Responsive UI**
    - Mobile-first design using **TailwindCSS**.
-   - Works smoothly across devices.
+   - Works smoothly across devices of all screen sizes.

 ---